christian-deleon/Portfolio-IaC/README.md

 - `AWS CodeBuild` which takes changes from the respective GitHub repository and builds the React application image using Docker and updates or stores it in `AWS ECR`
 - `AWS Lambda` that updates the AWS ECS cluster service with the updated Docker image from ECR
 - `AWS EventBridge` which triggers the above Lambda function when a successful push has been made to the main region ECR repository

+### Deployment

+Decide which architecture you would like to deploy and follow the instructions found in the respective repository.